IchanP/L3-DateConverter/tests/testspecification.md

 #### Test Steps

 1. Test step 1.1 done
-2. Click on the "Big Text Conversion Page"1 link in the header.
+2. Click on the "Big Text Conversion" link in the header.

 #### Expected Result